-pw2qmcpack.x is an executable that converts PWSCF wavefunctions to QMCPACK readable HDF5 format.
+pw2qmcpack.x is an executable that converts PWSCF wavefunctions from the Quantum ESPRESSO (QE) package to QMCPACK readable HDF5 format.
 This utility is built alongside the QE postprocessing utilities.
 This utility is written in Fortran90 and is distributed as a patch of the QE source code.
-The patch, as well as automated QE download and patch scripts, can be found in qmcpack/external\codes/quantum\espresso.
+The patch, as well as automated QE download and patch scripts, can be found in qmcpack/external_codes/quantum_espresso.
+Once built, we recommend also build QMCPACK with the QE_BIN option pointing to the build pw.x and pw2qmcpack.x directory.
+This will enable workflow tests to be run.

 pw2qmcpack can be used in serial in small systems and should be used in parallel with large systems for best performance.
-The K\POINT gamma optimization is not supported.
+The K_POINT gamma optimization is not supported.